Punggol East Single Member Constituency: History

-In February 2011, ahead of the 2011 general election, Punggol Easr SMC was carved out of Pasir Ris–Punggol Group Representation Constituency (GRC), which it had previously belonged to as a division.
+In February 2011, ahead of the 2011 general election, Punggol East SMC was carved out of Pasir Ris–Punggol Group Representation Constituency (GRC), which it had previously belonged to as a division.

 Punggol East SMC was the sole constituency to feature a three-cornered contest for the 2011 election.
 The election was won by Michael Palmer, the incumbent MP for the Punggol East division of Pasir Ris–Punggol GRC, with 54.54% of the vote, defeating newcomer Lee Li Lian from the Workers' Party (WP), as well as Desmond Lim, secretary-general of the Singapore Democratic Alliance (SDA), who respectively garnered 41.01% and 4.45% of the vote.
 Lim forfeited his election deposit for not winning at least 12.5% of the vote.

 Palmer resigned in December 2012 after having his extramarital affair exposed, with the SMC being placed in the care of Teo Ser Luck, Member of Parliament (MP) for the Punggol Central division in Pasir Ris–Punggol GRC.
 On 9 January 2013, it was announced that a by-election for the SMC was to be held on 26 January.
 The next day, the PAP unveiled their candidate for the by-election, Koh Poh Koon, while both Lee and Lim returned to contest for their respective parties.
 The election also featured a fourth candidate, Kenneth Jeyaretnam, secretary-general of the Reform Party (RP).

 There were two rallies in this by-election.
 WP's rally drew the largest audience, amounting to between 5,000 and 12,000 viewers, while SDA used social media and technology to draw audiences via a series of videos posted to YouTube.

 During the vote counting, Lim officially conceded defeat.
 He and Jeyaretnam both lost their election deposits in this by-election, having respectively won 0.57% and 1.2% of the vote.
 At 0.57%, Lim also set a record for the lowest percentage of the vote garnered in an election in post-independence Singapore.